History of Christianity in Ireland: Introduction of Christianity

-Scholars have long considered the term "Celtic Church" to be inappropriate for describing Christianity among Celtic-speaking peoples, since this would imply a notion of unity, or a self-identifying entity, that did not exist.
+Scholars have long regarded the term "Celtic Church" as inappropriate for describing Christianity among Celtic-speaking peoples, since this would imply a notion of unity, or a self-identifying entity, that did not exist.
 As Patrick Wormald explained, "One of the common misconceptions is that there was a 'Roman Church' to which the 'Celtic' was nationally opposed."
 Celtic-speaking areas were part of Latin Christendom as a whole, wherein a significant degree of liturgical and structural variation existed, along with a collective veneration of the Bishop of Rome that was no less intense in Britain and Ireland.
-Some scholars have chosen to apply the term "Insular Christianity" to this Christian practice that arose around the Irish Sea.
+Some scholars have chosen to apply the term "Insular Christianity" to the Christian practice that arose around the Irish Sea.
+Others, most notably Eastern Orthodox apologists, believe that, up until the East-West Schism of 1054, Ireland effectively practised a provincial form of Eastern Orthodox Christianity.

 Palladius and Patrick

 According to Prosper of Aquitaine, Palladius was from a noble family in Gaul.
 In 429, he was serving as a deacon in Rome.
 The Pope commissioned him to send Germanus, Bishop of Auxerre, to investigate rumors of Pelagianism in Britain.
 In 431, Pope Celestine I consecrated Palladius a bishop and sent him to minister to the "Scots believing in Christ".
 His mission mainly seems to have been to Irish Christians in the east midlands, Leinster, and perhaps east Munster.
 It is uncertain if he converted any Irish.
 What little is known of his mission appears to have been successful, though it was later downplayed by partisans of Patrick.

 Saint Patrick's dates are uncertain.
 All that can be said is that he was alive sometime in the fifth century, and was a missionary bishop rather than ministering to Christians.
 His areas appear to have been Ulster and north Connacht, but very little can be said with certainty about him.
 Later tradition from the seventh-century onwards is known to be unreliable.